OWASP/owasp-mastg/Document/0x04c-Tampering-and-Reverse-Engineering.md

 ### Advanced Techniques

 For more complicated tasks, such as de-obfuscating heavily obfuscated binaries, you won't get far without automating certain parts of the analysis.
 For example, understanding and simplifying a complex control flow graph manually in the disassembler would take you years (and most likely drive you mad, way before you're done).
-Instead, you can augment your work flow with custom made scripts or tools.
+Instead, you can augment your workflow with custom made scripts or tools.
 Fortunately, modern disassemblers come with scripting and extension APIs, and many useful extensions are available for popular ones.
 Additionally, open-source disassembling engines and binary analysis frameworks exist to make your life easier.

 Like always in hacking, the anything-goes-rule applies: Simply use whatever brings you closer to your goal most efficiently.
 Every binary is different, and every reverse engineer has their own style.
 Often, the best way to get to the goal is to combine different approaches, such as emulator-based tracing and symbolic execution, to fit the task at hand.
 To get started, pick a good disassembler and/or reverse engineering framework and start using them to get comfortable with their particular features and extension APIs.
-Ultimately, the best way to get better is getting hands-on experience.
+Ultimately, the best way to get better is by getting hands-on experience.

 #### Dynamic Binary Instrumentation